 All-Day Saturday Class

 This is an ongoing class with no particular starting date.
 We meet every saturday from 9am to 4pm.
-New students are accepted into the class whenever there are openings.
-Applicants must first visit the school by appointment to introduce themselves.
-From there they can apply to attend a free Saturday audit of the class, after which they become eligible to request being put on the waiting list.
+New students are accepted into the class to join ongoing projects whenever there is space.

 Number of students

-This class is limited to 8 students.
+This class is limited to 6 students.

 $550 (U.S.) per student for six months.
 One half to be paid when registering, with balance payable on the first day of class. bi-monthly payments can also be arranged.
 Students with good attendance may repeat the class.